yusuke-satani/DS400_capstone/README.md

 Users can click on words in the generated translations that they are unfamiliar with or wish to remember.
 These words are automatically stored in the Anki flashcard app, eliminating the need for manual flashcard creation and helping users study Japanese more efficiently.

+![gif_rydeen](https://github.com/user-attachments/assets/1946e901-d866-4e5c-ac14-fda10decb5e9)

 ### Software
-MeCab: an open-source text segmentation library for Japanese written text.
+MeCab: An open-source text segmentation library for Japanese written text.
+It provides fast and accurate morphological analysis of Japanese sentences.

-![gif_rydeen](https://github.com/user-attachments/assets/1946e901-d866-4e5c-ac14-fda10decb5e9)

-gitのfragileの解説

-## Tentative Schedule
-### 9/2 - 9/22: Frontend Design Completion

-Finalize the front-end design of the Chrome extension.
-Integrate the backend API with the front end, ensuring proper alignment for API requests, including those to the MeCab API.
-### 9/23 - 10/6: Anki Integration

-Implement functionality to ensure that words clicked within the Chrome extension are accurately sent to the Anki app. start working on a paper for the ACM Student Research Competition.
-### 10/7 - 10/27: Backend Translation Model

-Develop and integrate the translation model within the backend of the Chrome extension, ensuring it functions correctly.
-### 10/28 - 11/17: Full Extension Testing

-Conduct comprehensive testing of the Chrome extension to ensure all features and integrations are working as intended.
+Jisho API: online Japanese-English dictionary Jisho.org.
+It allows developers to retrieve word definitions, readings, and example sentences programmatically.
+Anki API:An API for the spaced repetition flashcard program Anki.
+It enables programmatic creation and management of flashcards and decks, facilitating integration with language learning applications.